ajl2718/whereabouts/README.md

 ### 2. Create a geocoder database

-The reference file should be a single csv or parquet file with the following columns:
+You can create your own geocoder database if you have your own address file.
+This file should be a single csv or parquet file with the following columns:

 | Column name | Description | Data type |
 | ----------- | ----------- | --------- |